 Over the past twenty years, I have conducted scores of interviews with people with personal stories to tell of Partition - the botched division of British India in August 1947 to created two independent nations, India and Pakistan.
 It produced one of the great tragedies of a deeply tragic century - at least half-a-million dead, ten million or more migrants, and the rupture of a symbiotic culture, most notably in Punjab.

 The tapes of my interviews are now held at the School of Oriental and African Studies in London.
 I will in time post more details of the interviews on this site.
-Many were used in a radio series I made in 1997, India: a people partitioned.
+Many were used in a radio series I made in 1997, India: a people partitioned - the audio of those programmes is available online.
 The historian Yasmin Khan also made excellent use of some of the material in her book The Great Partition.
 The interviews relating to Kashmir in 1947 provide the foundation of my own book A Mission in Kashmir.

-The photograph above is of my friend and onetime colleague Shernaz (Shenny) Italia and her mother Khorshed Italia (nee Mehta).
-Mrs Italia has lived almost all her life in a top floor flat in Connaught Place in the centre of Delhi.
+Of all the interviews with people who lived through Partition, it's the memories of a friend's mother which I recall most acutely.
+This photograph is of my friend and onetime colleague Shernaz (Shenny) Italia and her mother Khorshed Italia (nee Mehta).
+Mrs Italia lived almost all her life in a top floor flat in Connaught Place in the centre of Delhi.
 In 1947, she was a volunteer worker at Lady Hardinge Hospital, helping women refugees as they flooded in from Punjab, many of them alone and in profound shock.
-That interview is one of the most powerful I have conducted.
-A deeply moving account of the trauma of Partition, and the violence inflicted on the region's women - and also an uplifting story of the way in which some found the strength to help those most in need.
+That interview is a deeply moving account of the trauma of Partition, and the violence inflicted on the region's women - and also an uplifting story of the way in which some found the strength to help those most in need.

-The photo of Shenny and her mother was taken by Rosalind Miller in Delhi in 1997 - it's posted here with Ros's permission.
+The photo was taken by Rosalind Miller in Delhi in 1997 - it's posted here with Ros's permission.

 Khorshed Italia (nee Mehta) interviewed in Delhi in January 1997 about her work during the summer of 1947 as a voluntary welfare worker helping displaced women